-Transverse Stiffening or Transverse Framing: This is carried out in ships less than 120 meter in length.
-In transverse stiffening, the stiffeners run along the breadth of the ship.
+Transverse Stiffening or Transverse Framing: This is carried out in ships less than 120 meters in length.
+In transverse stiffening, the stiffeners run along with the breadth of the ship.
 We would be discussing this with interesting details a little later.

-Longitudinal Stiffening or Longitudinal Framing: This type of framing employs stiffeners that run longitudinally, that is along the length of the ship, and is used in all sea going ships having a length more than 120 meter.
+Longitudinal Stiffening or Longitudinal Framing: This type of framing employs stiffeners that run longitudinally, that is along the length of the ship, and is used in all seagoing ships having a length more than 120 meters.
 The details would be touched upon in the later section of this article.

 Now that we have an idea of the two types of framing, we need to acquaint ourselves with another categorisation of bottom structure framing in ships:

-This is why, intercostal girders are used (see the image).
-The number of intercostal girder would however increase with increasing beam of the ship, since that would also result in increased length of a plate floor.
+This is why intercostal girders are used (see the image).
+The number of intercostal girders would however increase with an increasing beam of the ship since that would also result in increased length of a plate floor.

 A uniform wood ceiling is provided on top of all the plate floors, to provide stowage of cargo.
 But that doesn’t make it a double bottom structure as the wood would not take up any stresses exerted onto the bottom structure.

-All sea going ships are double bottomed.
+All seagoing ships are double-bottomed.
 In such a structural arrangement, a tank top is provided above the plate and bracket floors.
-Bracket floors are a little different from plate floors, in as much as they are not comprised of one single plate running athwartship, but only brackets at the port and starboard ends, with struts that support the tank top with the bottom shell.
+Bracket floors are a little different from plate floors, in as much as they are not comprised of one single plate running athwartship, but only brackets at the port and starboard end, with struts that support the tank top with the bottom shell.

-Bracket floors are mostly placed at each frame, and plate floors are generally placed at every three to four frame spaces.
-The space within the double bottom (that is, between the tank top, and outer bottom shell) is used up for carrying ballast, fuel oil, dirty oil, fresh water, and other consumables.
+Bracket floors are mostly placed at each frame, and plate floors are generally placed at every three to four frame space.
+The space within the double bottom (that is, between the tank top, and outer bottom shell) is used up for carrying ballast, fuel oil, dirty oil, freshwater, and other consumables.